 The kind folk who translated it thinks the reciter, makes a false start with the bit in brackets.
 Brìghde in Gaelic tradition was Mary’s midwife and the King of the Elements is just another term for God.
 There are two words they were not sure of.
 It could be ‘òran’ or ‘orra’, the former means ‘song’ whilst the latter means ‘charm’.
 It sounds like the former but the latter makes more sense.
 They were also not sure of the word ‘glaic’, especially where it is situated.
 Normally it means a hollow but sometimes it is used for the palm of the hand.

-In the book, Survival of belief amongst the celts, Henderson, 1911, a similar rann can be found with instructions that might help with the translation and the “how to” element of it. (thank you to Tairis.co.uk for this information and helpful discussion):
+In the book, Survival of belief amongst the celts, Henderson, 1911, a similar rann for divination can be found with instructions that might help with the translation and the “how to” element of it.
+(Thank you to Tairis.co.uk for this information and helpful discussion):

 In making the frìth some enjoin the reciting of the formula through the hand loosely closed.
 A formula used in Benbecula is: